Fanen-Asher/N26_Test/CaseStudy.md

 ## while setting up the instance I will attch the instance to an IAM role, this is more secured than creating a user that will be used and the access and secret key can be easily exposed

+## please note that an IAM role is not for humane access to resouces but giving other resources permissions to other resources with AWS

 ## Install cloudwatch agent in the instance using the scripts

 `sudo yum update -y`